Welcome to SightDOING, a travel blog for interactive travelers! I’m glad you’re here and look forward to sharing my travel tips and stories with you!

 How to Afford More Frequent Travel: What if you could afford to travel three weeks a year?
 What if it was six?
 What if it was half the year?
 These tips are scalable to whatever balance of home and abroad that makes sense for you, but ultimately help you enjoy your hobby of travel!

 …or check out a list of posts organized by destination to help you plan your trip!

 The easiest way: leave a comment on any post that was helpful or entertaining to you.
 I especially love hearing when my advice inspired one of your trips or pointed you in the right direction for a purchase.

 Sharing is caring: I feel all warm and fuzzy on the inside when you take a second to share one of my posts with your friends.
-You’ll see buttons on the bottom of every article to share on Facebook, Twitter, Pinterest, or by email.
-Click the crown to choose other programs, like Reddit or StumbleUpon.
+You’ll see buttons on the bottom of every article to share on Facebook, Twitter, or Pinterest.

 Use my links: I partner with a few travel companies that I love and recommend their products on my site.
-If you are going to buy an item I recommend or book a tour/hotel, consider starting your purchase from my link.
+If you are going to buy an item I recommend, consider making your purchase through my link.
 You’ll get a great product at no additional cost to you and I’ll earn a small commission to keep this website running.